Ready in just 15 minutes, these tasty and crispy sweetcorn fritters are perfect for a quick lunch/dinner or appetizer!

 The first time I saw this recipe was on Gordon Ramsay’s ‘Ultimate Cookery Course’ TV show, and it gave me the inspiration to give it a try.

-The recipe for these sweetcorn fritters couldn’t be easier.
+The recipe for these corn fritters couldn’t be easier.
 It all comes together in less than 15 minutes, and it’s one of the easiest fritters recipes around, made with super simple ingredients and requiring very little cooking skills.

-Ingredients for Sweetcorn Fritters
+Sweetcorn Fritters Ingredients

 This recipe is beautifully easy and requires just a bunch of simple inexpensive ingredients.